-Research and development of bIoTope project technologies will continue through December 2018.
-The following public results developed during the first half of the project are available for download:
+Research and development of bIoTope project technologies will continue through May 2019.
+The following public results developed up through month 27 of the project are available for download:

 D2.2 Evaluation Methodology for Pilots Validation - This report describes the approach that will be utilised to evaluate all pilot case implementations of the bIoTope technologies in order to ensure high quality results are produced by the project.
 The evaluation will be used to monitor the progress of bIoTope in achieving the targeted innovations and will be used to assess the technical approaches of bIoTope and refine bIoTope’s research and development specifications during the operation of the project.

 D2.3 Open Source Project Requirements and Specification - The work within bIoTope on different components is apportioned among different organisations for a faster implementation and realisation of the project objectives, which requires a set of common software engineering policies and procedures to be established for a proper integration of the different components.
 This report is orientated towards the adoption of common practices found amongst successful open source projects.
 The best practices described are not only found in successful open source projects, but also in general within mature software development organisations and these approaches and procedures will be used within the bIoTope project.

 D2.4 bIoTope SoS Reference Platform Specification - This report transforms fundamental requirements, elicited from the pilot cases stakeholders within the project, into a specification of the overall architectural framework supported by architectural viewpoints (Application and Infrastructure) in ArchiMate.
 Complementary to the bottom-up approach from each pilot case point of view, a top-down approach with an architectural framework was applied.
 Both perspectives are important to consider the needs of each pilot and the development of services inside of the bIoTope ecosystem, are converging and will be jointly integrated during the project.